Tax Evasion Defense Attorney in West Palm Beach

-Come tax season, many individuals and businesses do all they can to reduce their tax burden.
+Come tax season, many individuals and businesses in Florida do all they can to reduce their tax burden.
 Taxes may be reduced by claiming permissible deductions and credits.
 Seeking to lower your tax burden through these methods is known as tax avoidance, which is a legal process that should not be confused with tax evasion, a federal crime.

 West Palm Beach Tax Fraud Defense Attorney

 Tax evasion is just one method of committing tax fraud.
 Tax fraud is the willful attempt to evade tax law or defraud the IRS.
 Tax fraud can occur by attempting to evade or defeat paying taxes, filing a fraudulent tax return, or willfully failing to file a tax return or pay income taxes at the designated time.
 A person who is convicted of any of these acts faces serious felony charges and could face considerable fines and prison time, even if he has never before been found guilty of a crime.
-Employing the services of a dedicated tax fraud defense lawyer in West Palm Beach can ensure you receive the representation you deserve at this difficult time.
+Employing the services of a dedicated West Palm Beach tax fraud defense lawyer in West Palm Beach can ensure you receive the representation you deserve at this difficult time.

 Our government understands that following the U.S. Internal Revenue Code to a tee is a paramount effort.
 Filing taxes is a complicated process in our country, which is why committing several honest mistakes are permissible, and expected.
 The IRS employs investigators called tax auditors to determine which red flags are due to negligence (innocent mistakes) and which might mean something more.
 They are trained to identify common behaviors that indicate fraud, such as:

 - Concealing or transferring income

 - Trying to pass personal expenses as business expenses

 - Using someone else’s or a made up Social Security number

 - Claiming a tax exemption for a nonexistent dependent